state-space-models/cuthbert/README.md

 <!--goals-start-->
 ### Goals
 - Simple, flexible and performant interface for state-space model inference.
+- Decoupling of model specification and inference. `cuthbert` is built to swap between different **inference** methods without be tied to a specific model specification.
 - Compose with [JAX ecosystem](#ecosystem) for extensive external tools.
 - Functional API: The only classes in `cuthbert` are `NamedTuple`s and `Protocol`s.
 All functions are pure and work seemingly with `jax.grad`, `jax.jit`, `jax.vmap` etc.